janlod/CMSTOTEM_summerjob/Analysis_YounesNtuples/analysis/captains_log.md

     - There also seem to be no loopers for 4trk events (if I implemented the analysis correctly).
 We have no peaks around zero in the |p3+p4|/m distribution for any of the 6 possible pairings
     - Working on cuts 2-3

+- July 2 17:48:
+    - Worked on cuts, becasue I realised yesterday that I need to do all cuts simultaneously so I can check range for all variables of events at the same time
+    - Problem now is that the Fits on the 2d plots often get invalid fit results because root fit does not converge for some reason